Reed Irvine

 Reed Irvine (September 29, 1922 – November 16, 2004) was an American economist and activist who founded the conservative media watchdog organization Accuracy in Media, and remained its head for 35 years.
-Irvine was motivated by his belief that established news media from the dominant television news media to large city newspaper reporting was colored and biased in favor of a socialist perspective.
+Irvine was motivated by his belief that established news media from the dominant television news media to large city newspaper reporting was colored and biased in favor of a liberal perspective.
 He became concerned that this dominant perspective was shaping the way the dominant media reported foreign news and events.

 Notable commentaries focused on the Salvadoran Civil War, the Persian Gulf War, and the Clinton administration.

 Early life and education

 Reed John Irvine was born in Salt Lake City on Sept.
 29, 1922, the son of William J. and Edna May Irvine.
 He graduated from the University of Utah in 1942, and served as a Japanese interpreter-translator on Saipan, Tinian, and Okinawa, with a commission in the U.S. Marine Corps during World War II.
 After the war he received a Fulbright scholarship to the University of Oxford, where he earned another bachelor's degree in economics.